Far(), Remotable, and Marshaling

 Javascript values that cannot be expressed directly as JSON,

-such as undefined
+such as undefined and BigInts.

 const m = makeMarshal(undefined, undefined, smallCaps);